Contents

 8. AI Deflection Rate

-This is a specific metric for the modern helpdesk.
-It measures the percentage of customer inquiries that are fully resolved by an automated tool (like a chatbot or knowledge base) without ever requiring a human agent.
+This one’s new to the modern helpdesk.
+It measures the percentage of customer inquiries fully resolved by an automated tool, with no human agent involved.

 Key Takeaways and Next Steps